lperozzi/geotactycweb/src/pages/index.md

         align: left
       - title: GIS web appplications
         subtitle: Always be in control
-        content: >-
+        content: >
-          We all have stuff to do all the time: Work tasks, calls to make, groceries to buy and dry cleaning to pick up.
-Get all your tasks in one place for easy management.
+          From geoscientific visualisation to GIS analytics, web applications are the best solution for your clients.
         actions:
           - label: Take a look
             url: /pricing